cmradcl1/PersonalProject/README.md

 How I designed the site
 - removed comment box in bottom of pages to more resemble a website rather than a blog
 - added an instagram widget linked to the 602SouthWest Instagram account, displaying the 2 most recent images posted.
-- facebook like box added: connecting social media page of 602SouthWest to the website.
+- facebook like box added: connecting social media page of 602SouthWest to the website. formatted with a custom size to meet the theme of this websites side-widget bar
 - changed landing page to link to the "about" page; an overview of the business
 - added two mosaic albums in the collections page displaying previous images works
 - header image is randomized between multiple images (all images same size)